robitalec/spatsoc-application-paper/README.md

 ### Data

-Data used for all figures and tables is the example data from `spatsoc`.
+Data used for most figures and tables is the example data from `spatsoc`.
+The exception is the small mock dataset provided here (`data/example-pts.Rds`).

 ```r
 # install.packages('spatsoc')